lukecav/Casper/README.md

 # Development

-Casper styles are compiled using Gulp/PostCSS to polyfill future CSS spec.
+Cosper styles are compiled using Gulp/PostCSS to polyfill future CSS spec.
 You'll need Node and Gulp installed globally.
 After that, from the theme's root directory:

 `$ npm install`